Field of Honor (board game)

 Field of Honor is a 1982 board game published by Ragnarok Enterprises.

 Gameplay

-Field of Honor is a man-to-man simulation of the joust for medieval knights.
+Field of Honor is a man-to-man joust simulation for medieval knights.

 Reception

 John Rankin reviewed Field of Honor in The Space Gamer No. 55.
 Rankin commented, "My recommendation: If you like to design games, do so.
 You might get paid for it.
 Don't pay a 'professional' game designer for the privilege of finishing his work.
 It's a bad investment of your time and it encourages sloppy work."